 docs.yourproject.com.
 UnMarkDocs is that magic button on steroids.

 Let's return to reality.
 You create an UnMarkDocs account, link your GitHub docs repository, and configure a custom domain.
 Boom, done!

 Remember how the title promised a better markdown?
 Well, the markdown we use at UnMarkDocs isn't the same one you normally use.
 This doesn't mean you have to re-learn Markdown.
 In fact, if you use your existing files you won't notice the difference.
 But we've built some new things into Markdown to superpower your docs.

 Our special Markdown flavor provides new syntax on top of the existing one to allow you to embed media like videos, gists, or even an editable CodePen, add alerts, panels, and other ways to get the user attention, or adding a CTA (call to action) at the bottom of every page.
 And the best part is that everything is customizable from the markdown file itself.

 Okay, so we have an auto-updating documentation users can collaborate on and we also have Markdown superpowers.
 But we're missing one more thing to get to Laravel Docs level: Beautiful pages.

 And, of course, UnMarkDocs can also help you with that.

 Here you can see an example of how UnMarkDocs-powered pages look.
 The white part is rendered directly from your markdown file so you control exactly what it's shown.
 The grey part?
 Yeah, you can customize that too from your dashboard.
 And if you're not happy with how it looks, you can add your own styling via CSS.

-This is my first product launch and it'd be awesome if you could share UnMarkDocs with your friends, coworkers and pets.
-Also, if you want me to keep you on the loop, you can subscribe to my newsletter to get project updates in your inbox.
+This is my first product launch and it'd be awesome if you could share UnMarkDocs with your friends, coworkers, and pets.
+Also, if you want me to keep you in the loop, you can subscribe to my newsletter to get project updates in your inbox.